 - Jupiter is named after the Roman king of the gods.
 This is probably because of its size.
-It has a diameter of 86,881 miles(139,822 kilometers) making it the biggest planet in the solar system by far.
+It has a diameter of 86,881 miles(139,822 kilometres) making it the biggest planet in the solar system by far.
 It would take a massive 1000 Earths to fill Jupiter!
-In fact all the other planets could fit in there in one go!
+All the other planets could fit in there in one go!

 - Galileo (1564-1642) discovered Jupiter’s moons.
 The planet itself is large enough to be seen with the naked eye, but it was not until the telescope was invented that we could see its moons.

 - Jupiters largest moon is called Ganymede and is the biggest one in the solar system.
-If it were orbiting the Sun instead of Jupiter it would most likely be classed as a planet and is only slightly smaller than Mars.
+If it were orbiting the Sun instead of Jupiter, it would most likely be classed as a planet and is only slightly smaller than Mars.
+Ganymede was discovered by Galileo Galilei in 1610, along with three other moons, Io, Europa and Callisto.
+These are the largest of Jupiters moons and are called the Galilean Moons.

 - A day on Jupiter is 9 hours and 55 minutes.
 This is how long the planet takes to rotate on its axis.
 Jupiter has the shortest days of all eight planets.